The Pristine Inner Galaxy Survey (PIGS) IV: A photometric metallicity analysis of the Sagittarius dwarf spheroidal galaxy: Metallicity analysis

 The resulting parameters of our fits are summarised in Table~\ref{tab:table-name} and Figure~\ref{models1}, which gives the marginalised two dimensional posterior distributions of the set of parameters.
 Some correlation can be seen between $\alpha_{0}$ vs. $\delta_{0}$, \textit{re} vs. \textit{A}, and \textit{re} vs. \textit{e}, but the fitted parameters are overall well-constrained.
 Table~\ref{tab:table-name} also reports the values for $\feh < -1.5$ and $< -2.0$.
 For this last category the pixel sizes is increased to $\sim 30'$ and the lower number of stars is reflected in the uncertainties.

 Fewer stars are included in the lower metallicity categories resulting in the decrease of the central density (\textit{A}).
 We find that the scale radius ($r_{e}$) shifts significantly towards greater values for the lower metallicity populations.
 All other model parameters only show minor changes, which are likely not significant.
 We suspect that the uncertainties on the model parameters are underestimated, which we will briefly get back to in the discussion.
 The change of the position angle of $\approx 3.3 $ degrees between the MR and MP populations represents a change of only a small fraction, and similarly for the eccentricities.
-The most visible difference between the centres of the main MP and MR populations concerns the RA component: $0.253^{0.028}_{-0.028}$ degree, but this is still only a small change that is unlikely to be significant.
-The derived centres differ from the coordinates of M54 at maximum $\sim 0.31$ degree in RA (for the MP stars), and $\sim 0.07$ degree (for the MR population).

-The spatial distributions of the models and residuals are shown in Figure \ref{models}.
-The residuals appear uniform for the MP fit, but for the MR population a trace of structure can be seen in the central region.
-This is possibly due to the simplicity of the model, but could also represent real structure inside Sgr.